HoseinHabibiyan/ProxySwitcher/README.md

 ### Install from nuget
 > dotnet tool install -g ProxySwitcher

->Use proxysw command in cli to enable
+>Use psw command in cli to enable